nicole-mcg/js-laravel-validation/README.md

 ### Usage

-Currently no dist is provided so this may change
+Currently no dist is provided

 ```
   import { validateForm } from 'js-laravel-validation'